Nowshin1077/Python_Problem_Solving/README.md

-# Python
+# Python Problem Solving Practice
-All the codes I did during practicing python are here.
+All the codes I did while practicing Python are here.